Spooky Savings Sale

 Gel foam is a type of memory foam mixed with gel beads to help reduce heat retention inside the mattress.
 This helps your mattress feel cool and fresh as you go to bed.
 The open cell structure of gel foams allows air to flow through the mattress with ease, making it extremely breathable.
 We have more information about gel foam on our gel mattress advice page.

-Sleepeezee Jessica 1800 Pocket Gel Mattress
+Close up of the Sleepeezee Jessica 1800 Pocket Gel Mattress.

 The Sleepeezee Jessica is a great example of a cooling mattress